pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1625-26-27 Finished the Linux Command Line Book

+Over the weekend, I completed reading the Linux Command Line book.
+I thoroughly enjoyed the book, especially the section on increasing productivity using the terminal for common and repetitive tasks.
+After finishing the book, I started a new project: building my own implementation of the OAuth standard using Node.js, Express, and TypeScript for learning purposes.
+My goal is to practice TypeScript and refresh my knowledge of client-server communication.
+As a first step, I will dive into understanding how the OAuth standard works while documenting my journey in a Medium blog post.
+Of course, I will follow the Test-Driven Development methodology in developing this application.

 ### Day 1624 Continue with Bash

 Today I continue reading the Linux Command Line book.
 I learned about how to debug bash scripts and how bash manage syntax errors.